 - Anything that is not included in the Inclusions list

-- At least 50% of the booking amount (not refundable)
+- At least 50% of the Tour fee as booking amount

 Please note: The date of written (email) communication of intent to cancel is the date considered for calculation of the cancellation fees.